6 SharePoint Intranet Examples and Templates

 • Many of us now have widescreen monitors, use that space for relevant content

-• Don’t forget to add some engagement; add interactive components like bulletin board and calendar
+• Don’t forget to add some engagement; add interactive components like kudos and calendar

 For more examples, check out the blog post below.